LYNCH·LLP

 Questions about Examiner Michael Le

-• What is Michael Le's allowance rate?
+• What is Michael Le's overall allowance rate?

-• How many art units does Michael Le work in?
+• How many art units does this record cover?

-• What does the allowance rate mean?
+• What does this allowance rate tell me about my application?

 ◈ RESPONDING TO AN OFFICE ACTION